maham-mehboob-butt/veya_marketing-analytics/case_study/case-study.md

 ## Digital Marketing Presence

-Veya uses multiple digital advertising platforms to reach its target customers and promote its beauty and skincare products.
+Veya uses multiple digital advertising platforms to reach its target customers and promote products, generate engagement, and drive online conversions.
 ### Facebook

 Facebook is used for paid advertising, product promotion, audience targeting, and customer engagement.